gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

     | **Thonny v4** uses micropython 1.18.
     | When flashing from the online editor the micropython will be flashed as well.

-| The standard online **micropython** editor: https://python.microbit.org/v/3 is an online editor consistent with Mu editor.

 | **Thonny** for laptops, can be downloaded from https://thonny.org/.
 | See: https://core-electronics.com.au/tutorials/how-to-program-a-microbit-using-thonny.html for setting up the microbit to use Thonny.